-While a high quality of life is provided for all of Belgium, the country is distinctly and culturally divided to make for a unique travel experience.
-The Dutch speaking region of Belgium is the largest group in the country, and it lies in the West.
-In the East, there are communities that speak mostly German and to the South, are rural French speaking towns.
+While a high quality of life is provided for all of Belgium, it is distinctly and culturally divided to make for a unique travel experience.
+The Dutch-speaking region of Belgium is the largest group in the country, and it lies in the West.
+In the East, there are communities that speak mostly German and to the South, are rural French-speaking towns.

 Welkom – Welcome to Belgium